NotZeetaa/freedreno_turnip-CI/README.md

-This is a bash script to build freedreno/turnip for android as a magisk module.
+This is a bash script to build freedreno/turnip (LTO) for android as a magisk module.

 ### Scheduled Releases
-- Automated releases at 06:00 UTC on the 1st and 15th of each month.
+- Automated daily releases.

 ### Notes;
 - Root must be visible to target app/game.